Lokathor/fermium/README.md

 If you want to run bindgen yourself you'll of course have to [install bindgen](https://rust-lang.github.io/rust-bindgen/requirements.html).
 This crate supports both using bindgen as a library or using bindgen as a CLI application.

+If you are not on a platform with a pre-generated file and you don't run bindgen yourself the build will complete but the crate will be empty.
+If all the functions appear to be missing you're probably on an unusual platform and you didn't run bindgen.

 ### After Building